Show 21 – Strategic Decision Making in the csuite

 Some of the key stats from the report included:

 29% of respondents cited that the single biggest barrier to more effective decision making was that organisational silos and bureaucracy are creating coordination problems.
-Tony tried to put some context into this by explaining that 58,000 companies on 120 stock markets has a combined market value of 71 trillion dollars in 2014 and that over half of that value came from intangibles, i.e., things that weren’t on the balance sheet and so relying on the traditional information isn’t enough anymore.
+Tony explained that 58,000 companies on 120 stock markets has a combined market value of 71 trillion dollars in 2014 and that over half of that value came from intangibles, i.e., things that weren’t on the balance sheet.
+Therefore relying on the traditional information isn’t enough anymore.
 He added that, according to McKinsey, over 21 trillion dollars will depend on the robustness of cyber security arrangements and so he believes that you can’t tackle those kind of issues other than as one interconnected business.

 For anyone interested in finding out more about this, Tony referred to a self-assessment tool that CIMA are piloting for those executives interested in seeing how their business stacks up against the report’s general findings, which can be found at maprinciples.com.